bash99/pgobuild_percona_server/README.md

 The scripts and documentation in this repository are licensed under [MIT](LICENSE).

-Percona Server itself and bundled third-party components remain subject to their own upstream licenses.
+Percona Server, MySQL, and bundled third-party components remain subject to their own upstream licenses and copyright notices.

+MySQL copyright belongs to Oracle and/or its affiliates.
+Percona Server carries separate upstream copyright and license notices from Percona and other contributors.

 ## Legacy